-My wife, son and I spend time working on and around the house and the land we own, the small farm we have.
+My wife, son and I spend time working on and around the house and the land we own, the very small farm we have.
 We also enjoy traveling.

-All these things have meant that, at this time, I sharpen/repair, and craft, knives on a case by case basis.
+My level of interaction with life means that, at this time, I sharpen/repair, and craft, knives on a case by case basis.
 I seem to be more of a “knife tinkerer” these days.

 But if you are interested, I would love to talk with you about knifemaking, or anything else, for that matter.
 I enjoy questions so feel free to ask about anything you see (or don’t see) here.
 I don’t believe in knifemaking secrets.
 Someone was good enough to show or tell me, so I will do the same.
 Just don’t get cross if it takes me a few days to get back to you.